waqaskhan5570/waqaskhan5570/README.md

 - 💞️ I’m looking to collaborate on web projects
 - 📫 you can contact me by my email: waqaskhan5570@gmail.com

-- **Just for the record: The real code that I write is not usually in the public folders but rather private or in organization repos but I guess that's obvious**.

  [<img src="https://user-images.githubusercontent.com/46786384/209342378-7d2b97ce-95f6-478f-b1b4-8f8940db684d.png" width="60" height="60">][1]

 [1]: https://www.linkedin.com/in/waqaskhan5570